gitmijn/getting-cleaning-data-project/README.md

 ### Overview

-This project analyzes a [data set captured by motions sensors](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) by performing physical activities.
+This project analyzes a [data set captured by inertial sensors](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) by performing physical activities.
 The goal was to demonstrate getting and cleaning data to make it a [tidy data set](http://vita.had.co.nz/papers/tidy-data.pdf).

 __Note__: The explantion of this data source can be found on the [UC Irvine Machine Learning Repository page](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)